RichWK/newlistingspa/README.md

   * Add a PrimeVue toggle button to switch between feet and metres
   * Hide fields according to the property type that's been selected.
 Simplifies things for the user 🙂
   * Could look at SimpleTax for inspiration — they handle complex forms elegantly
-* Bugs
-  * Clearing date fields does not clear the data

 ### Common commands